abap34/abap34.com/public/posts/gsoc2025_final_report.md

 I would like to express my sincere gratitude to my mentor aviatesk and the Julia community for their warm guidance throughout GSoC.
 I also thank my university friends, lab seniors, and advisor for supporting me in various ways.

-I will continue to contribute to the success of this project!
+I will continue to contribute to the success of this project.